Build, sign, and encrypt JSON Web Tokens

 implementation("io.quarkus:quarkus-smallrye-jwt-build")

-Note you can use SmallRye JWT Build API without having to create MicroProfile JWT endpoints supported by quarkus-smallrye-jwt
+You can use the SmallRye JWT Build API independently, without creating MicroProfile JWT endpoints supported by the quarkus-smallrye-jwt

 Create JwtClaimsBuilder and set the claims